 7. Identify hiring weaknesses

 Interview feedback can be a useful tool in flagging recruiting weak spots.
 For example, if you find that you are consistently delivering feedback on candidates’ lack of experience, it may indicate that your job listings do not make the requirements clear enough.
-If a majority of candidates are missing a certain critical skill, this might mean you need to tighten your pre-screening process to weed out candidates who lack this skill before they make it to the interview phase.
+If most candidates are missing a certain critical skill, this might mean you need to tighten your pre-screening process to weed out candidates who lack this skill before they make it to the interview phase.

 Providing thorough, detailed feedback as a hiring manager is critically important when working with a recruiter — the more the recruiter knows, the better their future candidates will be.
 This statement applies to both positive and negative feedback.
 It should not just be about what an interviewer did not like about an unsuccessful candidate — it is equally important to know what they did like about the candidate they selected.

-How To Effectively Give Feedback After Interviews
+How to Effectively Give Feedback After Interviews

 Follow these steps to give feedback after interviews in the most effective way.